 But six months ahead of time, you’re saying, “Hey, let’s start a conversation.
 I want to make sure that I’m really providing this company what they need and that I’m performing at the highest level here.
 Let me show you a list of what I’ve done, now what else I could do.”
 And that’s the type of collaborative dialogue that you’re having that allows you to then on that review day really go in and ask for this raise.
 This fair and commensurate raise.

-Jessica: The important thing is that neither of you are surprised by this, or by the result.
+Financial Mechanic: The important thing is that neither of you are surprised by this, or by the result.
 So, if you’re going in and you’re fully expecting a raise and you don’t get it, then you know maybe if you’ve done all of these steps, that it might be time to move on.
 Because you’ve done all the work and you’ve had those conversations and it’s not coming to fruition and it might be time to look elsewhere.

 And also, your manager should not be surprised that you want that raise and that you’re expecting it and that you’ve put in all this work.
 And so ultimately, yeah, it’s a collaboration and getting those conversations going.